Office of Environmental and Energy Coordination

 Switch Together (formerly Capital Area Solar Switch)

 This program is run by the national nonprofit Solar United Neighbors (SUN) and is available to people living in and around the metro DC area.
-2023 was the first year it was promoted by Fairfax County Government, and the program has had 1,715 registrations and 122 signed contracts for solar in Fairfax County.
-A new marketing campaign dramatically increased sign ups in the program in 2024.
-Fairfax County has a webpage dedicated to going solar, including Solarize Virginia and Switch Together
+2025 was the third year it was promoted by Fairfax County Government, and the program has had 2,251 registrations and 157 signed contracts for solar in Fairfax County.
+Fairfax County has a webpage dedicated to going solar, including information about Solarize Virginia and Switch Together

 RESILIENCE METRICS FOR COMMUNITY SERVICES